Do I need a license to allow foreign national access to laboratory equipment?

 Scenario B: International Traffic in Arms Regulations (ITAR) USML items: Yes: a DSP73 license is always required, even if you are only sending or transporting the International Traffic in Arms Regulations (ITAR) equipment to international waters or airspace (i.e., not landing it in any particular country); there is no Tool of Trade exemption under the International Traffic in Arms Regulations (ITAR).

 Do I really need to be concerned if the item that I plan to export is commercially available abroad?

 Yes.
 Commercial availability does not remove an article from export jurisdiction and a potential licensing requirement.

 Do I need to be concerned if I'm importing an item into the U.S., i.e., are there import compliance regulations?

 Yes.
-All imported items are subject to U.S. Customs regulations, and may have Customs duty and reporting requirements.
-In addition, importing items listed on the United States Munitions List (USML) require an International Traffic in Arms Regulations (ITAR) license, unless certain specific exemptions are met.
+All imported items are subject to U.S. Customs regulations and may have Customs duty and reporting requirements.
+In addition, importing items listed on the United States Munitions List (USML) requires an International Traffic in Arms Regulations (ITAR) license, unless certain specific exemptions are met.